ABOUT THE SITE:

 7. Are the areas of the park accessible?

-The Early Home, Visitor Center, and Administrative Offices are accessible.
+The Visitor Center and Administrative Offices are accessible.
 A desk-copy of a braille brochure is available at the Visitor Center desk, and the orientation film can be shown in Close-Captioning upon request.
-The Homestead is not accessible, but the park provides a 22-minute video tour of the home.
+The Homestead is not accessible, but the park can provide a 22-minute video tour of the home.

 8. How long does the orientation film last?